-Definition: A student organization is any group of students who join together for a specific, legitimate purpose which is officially recognized by HLS.
+Definition: A student organization is any group of students who join together for a specific, legitimate, common purpose which is in alignment with Harvard’s mission.
+See How do I create a new organization? on how to become an official student organization.
 Organizations without official status may not represent themselves as student organizations or avail themselves of the privileges afforded to a student organization.
-No student organization may hold itself to be an Official representative of Harvard Law School or Harvard University but must identify itself as a student organization of Harvard Law School.
+No student organization may hold itself to be an official representative of Harvard Law School or Harvard University but must identify itself as a student organization of Harvard Law School.
 Only those organizations that comply with the requirements of this section may be officially recognized by HLS.

-Each organization must have an official contact person (this person may be an elected President or Chair of the organization) who is responsible for the actions of the organization and who is able to meet with the Dean of Students.
-The names and e-mail of all officers must be submitted to the Dean of Students Office each spring.
+Each organization must have an official contact person (this person may be an elected President or Chair of the organization) who is responsible for the actions of the organization and who is able to meet with the Dean of Students staff.
+The names and e-mail addresses of all newly elected officers must be submitted to the Dean of Students Office each spring.
 Funds for the organization will not be released until the Dean of Students Office has the current list of officers.